Each resident International Space Station crew has their own crew patch. The patch adorns the crew's clothing, spacesuits and other crew items.

 The blue, gray and red arcs represent our exploration goals as symbols of Earth, the Moon and Mars.

 The patch shows children, on Earth in the bright Sun, as our future and the reason we explore.
-The Soyuz and Shuttle are the vehicles that enable human space exploration today, while the International Space Station is leading to our next goals, the moon and Mars.
+The Soyuz and Shuttle were the vehicles that enabled human space exploration at the time, while the International Space Station leads to our next goals, the moon and Mars.